July 18, 2023

 The benefit of owning assets within a SDIRA is the ability for potential higher ROI, to diversify your portfolio, leverage tax-advantage retirement accounts, and most importantly take control of your financial future.

-What Can't I Invest In With My Self-Directed IRA?
+What Can't I Buy Using My Self-Directed IRA?

 A SDIRA gives investors the control they are looking for an alternative investment opportunities.
 However, not everything is allowed to be invested in a SDIRA.
 Here are a few items you cannot purchase using your SDIRA: